How To Become A Digital Nomad (no matter your age!)

 In fact, gone are the days of even needing to touch a single product you sell online.
 Sounds crazy right?
 Stay with me.

 That’s what my Amazon FBA business was all about.
-We built our Amazon business to more than $3 million worth of sales in just a few short years, and never had to touch a thing.
+We built our Amazon business to more than $3 million worth of sales in just a few short years, and never had to touch a product.

 The process goes something like this …

-• Amazon takes hold of the product at their warehouses and handles everything else.
+- Amazon takes hold of the product at their warehouses and handles everything else.

 That’s it!